New to the studio?

 Please be aware of our Cancellation Policy here

 View our Pricing Options here

 Some important tips that we offer you to make a smooth transition into your Yoga and/or Pilates practice:

-** Prior to booking, please visit the Post Covid-19 info page to read about important changes to the studio.
+** Prior to booking, please visit the Health and Safety Measures Info page here to read about important changes to the studio.

 Breathe, you’ve got this!

 A little muscle soreness is normal, as you have woken up muscles that may have not been used in a while.
 Stay hydrated and eat a balanced diet.
 A warm epsom salt bath can also aid with softening any soreness.

 Don’t place huge expectations on your progress, steady and consistent practice is where the benefits are gained.
 You will be amazed and just how well your body will adapt to practice with commitment and patience.